-Rules for Solving Antonyms
+Rules For Antonyms

 Take note of positively and negatively charged answer choices.
 It is possible to associate a negative or positive charge with almost any given word.